lovell/sharp/docs/api-operation.md

 The use of `rotate` without an angle will remove the EXIF `Orientation` tag, if any.

-Only one rotation can occur per pipeline.
+Only one rotation can occur per pipeline (aside from an initial call without arguments to orient via EXIF data).
 Previous calls to `rotate` in the same pipeline will be ignored.

 Multi-page images can only be rotated by 180 degrees.